senchalabs/docs-i18n/guides/layouts/README.md

 		]
 	});

 This creates a [Container](#!/guide/components) that fills the screen, and inside of it creates a message list panel and a preview panel.
-Their relative flex configs of 1 and 2 means that the message list will take up one third of the available width, with the preview taking the remaining two thirds.
+Their relative flex configs of 1 and 2 respectively means that the message list takes up one third of the available width, with the preview taking the remaining two thirds.
 If our Container was 300px wide, the first item (flex: 1) will be 100px wide and the second (flex: 2) will be 200px wide.

-The hbox is one of the most useful layouts as it can arrange components in a wide variety of horizontal combinations.
+The hbox layout is one of the most useful layouts, as it can arrange components in a wide variety of horizontal combinations.
 See the {@link Ext.layout.HBox HBox documentation} for more examples.

 ## VBox Layout

-VBox is much like HBox, just vertical instead of horizontal.
+VBox is similar to HBox, just vertical instead of horizontal.
 Again, we can visualize this easily as a set of stacked boxes:

 {@img vbox.jpg}

-The code to create this is almost identical to the example above - we just traded *layout: 'hbox'* for *layout: 'vbox'*:
+The code to create this is almost identical to the previous example, we only traded *layout: 'hbox'* for *layout: 'vbox'*:

     Ext.create('Ext.Container', {
 		fullscreen: true,